 A Mango prepaid debit card is a stand-out option because it offers the opportunity to link a high-interest savings account to your card.

-You can add funds to your teen’s debit card from your own checking account or load money onto it from a participating retailer like Walmart or Walgreens.
+You can add funds to your teen’s card from your own checking account or load money onto it from a participating retailer like Walmart or Walgreens.

 There is no activation fee, but there is a monthly charge of $5 and a $3 ATM withdrawal fee.
 This card can be used online or anywhere Mastercard is accepted.
 Mango can also be used virtually from your phone when you enable this from the app.